ticktechman/mac-vm/README.md

 - Linux kernel partition(ext4) includes vmlinuz and initrd
 - A root filesystem partition(ext4) for ubuntu25.04 server

-The qcow2 format can not be used on macOS virtualization framework, so you need to convert it to a raw format by the following command:
+The qcow2 format can not be used on macOS virtualization framework directly, so you need to convert it to a raw format by the following command:

 ```bash
 qemu-img convert -O raw ubuntu-25.04-server-cloudimg-arm64.img ubuntu-25.04-server-cloudimg-arm64.raw